nandabritto/Where_is_Billy/README.md

    + Mobile

- Tested with Samsumg A30, Xiaomi Mi6, Xiaomi Mi8 and webpage works well.
-It responsive as intended and with no page deformations.
+ Tested with Xiaomi Mi6, Xiaomi Mi8 and webpage works well.
+It is responsive as intended and with no page deformations.

    + Mozilla Dev Tools